Stevenlo11/AllWinRX/README.md

 - **Improved Web Scraping**: Optimizing the web scraper for faster and more efficient data extraction.

 ## Contact
-For more information, feel free to reach out to any of the project members or visit our [GitHub repository](#).
+For more information, feel free to reach out to any of the project members.